shariftasrik/dev_documentation/Backend(php_Laravel)/02_Laravel_Authentication/02_Breeze_Verify_Email.md

             ];

-3. To make every entity fillable
+3. To make All the Entities *fillable*

            protected $guarded = [];